-A TechCrunch article from May offers a simple, clairvoyant thesis about the future of the auto industry: “Automakers have a choice: become data companies or become irrelevant.”
+A TechCrunch article from May offers a simple, prescient thesis on the future of the auto industry: “Automakers have a choice: become data companies or become irrelevant.”
 The message is clear: traditional vehicle manufacturers will no longer have dominant market positions when mobility data, not vehicle hardware, is the ultimate valued commodity.
 The same can be said not only for vehicle manufacturers, but legacy providers of transportation services (read: public transit agencies) as well.
 Uber and Lyft brought personal mobility into the new age by leveraging the power of technology, including and especially ubiquitous smartphone ownership, to improve the experience of getting around for their customers.
 Dead horse beaten, the overall ridesharing revolution has fundamentally changed the expectations of the ultimate consumer; mobility should be one click-of-an-app-and-the-ride-is-at-my-doorstep away.

 More than just the user experience, app-based ridesharing affords these companies the privilege of using the data of their customers (read: people like you and I) to improve their services and ultimately build an even bigger business.
 Data is more available than ever, and more valuable than ever.
 Unfortunately, where private mobility companies such as Uber and Lyft make the gathering and utilization of this data a core function of their business, public mobility entities such as municipal transit agencies have, historically, not done so.
 This lack of formal data practices stems from one core problem: public entities are not equipped with the tools and expertise necessary to acquire or take action on the data itself.